AbhinandanSingla/Face-Recognition-using-openCV/README.md

 ## Step 2: Face Detection

 ##### Run the `FaceDetection.py` script in terminal using `python FaceDetection.py` command or can simply run in Pycharm

-# Contribution:
-* Jaskiran Kaur Walia(102283023) : Made the main FaceDetection script to detect and recognise the face.

-* Komal(102283043) and Nancy(102283037): Made the FaceCapture Script to take the sample of faces.

-* Serra Verma(102103731): Made the Documentation of this project.